Page images

 Who shine in open day.

-ODE TO JOHN PITT, Esq
+ODE TO JOHN PITT, Esq.

 On the fame Subject.

-O bid a ftructure o'er the floods
+O bid a structure o'er the floods

-From this high mountain rife,
+From this high mountain rise,

 Where we may fit enthron'd like gods,

-And revel in the kies.
+And revel in the fkies.

 Th' afcending breeze, at each repast,